-Distributions were based on a spending rate of 4.10% for 2022 and 4.25% for 2021 for participant accounts for which The Church Foundation serves as legal trustee (representing the majority of accounts).
+Distributions were based on a spending rate of 4.10% for 2023 and 2022 for participant accounts for which The Church Foundation serves as legal trustee (representing the majority of accounts).
 Distributions are made quarterly in March, June, September and December.